-The default value of this setpoint is 128 (0x80), which is the preferred starting address for self-configurable ECUs as set by the SAE in J1939 tables B3 to B7.
-The Axiomatic EA supports the selection of any address between 0 to 253, and it is the user's responsibility to select an address that complies with the standard.
-The user must also be aware that since the unit is arbitrary address capable, if another ECU with a higher priority NAME contends for the selected address, the CAN-2O-LED will continue select the next highest address until it find one that it can claim.
+The default value of this setpoint is 128 (0x80), which is the preferred starting address for selfconfigurable ECUs as set by the SAE in J1939 tables B3 to B7.
+The EA will allow the selection of any address between 0 to 253, and it is the user's responsibility to select an address that complies with the standard.
+The user must also be aware that since the unit is arbitrary address capable, if another ECU with a higher priority NAME contends for the selected address, the CAN-10 will continue select the next highest address until it find one that it can claim.
 See J1939/81 for more details about address claiming.